V7-Lippyy/Individual-Challenge-ReactJS/README.md

 # Individual-Challenge-ReactJS
-Ini adalah tugas individu dari Celerates yang berfokus pada materi ReactJS.
-Tugas ini menggunakan repository dasar yang disediakan oleh Kak Thomi, kemudian dikembangkan lebih lanjut oleh Muhammad Alif Qadri.
+This is an individual task from Celerates focusing on ReactJS material.
+The task uses the base repository provided by Kak Thomi and was further developed by Muhammad Alif Qadri.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.